Atlas-OS/docs/docs/faq-and-troubleshooting/common-questions/bluetooth-compatibility.md

 # Does Bluetooth work on AtlasOS?

-**Yes, Bluetooth is fully functional on Atlas, you can choose to enable or disable it during installation.**
+**Yes, Bluetooth is fully functional on AtlasOS.
+You can choose to enable or disable it during the installation process.**

-If you're using Atlas and not using Automatic Driver Installation, you will need to install the Bluetooth driver yourself.
+If you're using AtlasOS and have not enabled Automatic Driver Installation, you will need to install the Bluetooth driver manually.

-These steps will guide you on getting setup with Bluetooth:
+Follow these steps to set up Bluetooth:

-1. Enable Bluetooth in the Atlas folder
+1. Enable Bluetooth in the Atlas folder.
+You can find this folder in the XYZ location.

-2. Install your Bluetooth driver (from OEM or via our [SDIO guide](../../getting-started/post-installation/drivers/getting-started.md#snappy-driver-installer-origin))
+2. Install your Bluetooth driver.
+You can get this from your device's OEM or follow our [SDIO guide](../../getting-started/post-installation/drivers/getting-started.md#snappy-driver-installer-origin).
     - Most issues with Bluetooth are caused by installing improper drivers.
-Make sure you research and find the driver which is suited for your device.
+Make sure to research and find the driver that is suited for your device.

-3. Turn ON Bluetooth, and pair your device
+3. Turn ON Bluetooth and pair your device.

 <img src="/assets/images/bluetooth-script-folder.png" style="border-radius:8px" />

-If this did not work, try researching further into the driver you should download for your system.
-These are almost always the cause and is not an issue directly with Atlas.
+If these steps did not resolve your issue, try researching further into the driver you should download for your system.
+These are almost always the cause and is not an issue directly with AtlasOS.